Sex Education Season 2 is Even Better than the First

 We also became acquainted with a series of misfit but all-too-relatable personalities, from Otis’s best friend – openly gay student Eric (Ncuti Gatwa) – to popular athlete Jackson (Kedar Williams-Stirling) and Principal’s son/school bully Adam (Connor Swindells), who all eventually ended up teaching us a lesson or two.
 In Season 2, our favourite characters are back, more grown-up and self aware, and ready to deal with a whole new set of problems.

 In fact, a lot has changed at Moordale High, starting with its students.
 If Season 1’s Eric was struggling to find out who he was, the confident teenager we meet in Season 2 is not only ready to embrace his identity, but also one of the bravest, most genuine and most “badass” characters in the show.
-Another source of epic, courageous moments is Aimee (Aimee Lou Wood): no longer part of the ‘Untouchables’, she is now BFFs with Maeve, and that friendship is slowly helping her become less afraid to stand up for herself.
+Another source of epic, courageous moments is Aimee (Aimee Lou Wood, of Seize Them!): no longer part of the ‘Untouchables’, she is now BFFs with Maeve, and that friendship is slowly helping her become less afraid to stand up for herself.

 Aimee Lou Wood, Emma Mackey and Asa Butterfield in Sex Education